zone117x/DirtyText/README.md

 How does it work?
 -----

-A container element (such as a div) is applied the [`contentEditable`](https://developer.mozilla.org/en-US/docs/HTML/Content_Editable) attribute so it can behave like a textarea element and still contain child elements.
+A container element (such as a div) is applied the [`contentEditable`](https://developer.mozilla.org/en-US/docs/HTML/Content_Editable) attribute so it can behave like a textarea element yet still contain child elements.

 Now lets insert our styled text-block.
 We could try to insert something like `<span class='variable'>my email</span>`, however, the inner-text is still editable.

 We can create readonly text to overcome this by using the CSS [`:after psuedo-element`](https://developer.mozilla.org/en-US/docs/CSS/::after) in conjuction with [`content: attr()`](https://developer.mozilla.org/en-US/docs/CSS/attr)

-Now the tricky part is finding a suitable HTML tag which is not allowed to contain any [`text nodes`](https://developer.mozilla.org/en-US/docs/Whitespace_in_the_DOM).
+Now the tricky part is finding a suitable HTML element which is not allowed to contain any [`text nodes`](https://developer.mozilla.org/en-US/docs/Whitespace_in_the_DOM).
 The tag also needs to be able to properly display as inline-block and allow an :after psuedo-element.

 We discovered such a holy grail element: the [`singlton tag`](http://webdesign.about.com/od/htmltags/qt/html-void-elements.htm) known as `hr`.

 Yes, that's right, the often forgotten, good ol' [`horizontal rule element`](https://developer.mozilla.org/en-US/docs/HTML/Element/hr).
 Thus far, the hr is the only element we have found which works for this purpose.
 We apply some basic CSS resets to the element and it works like a charm.
 Who would have though?